Doc

 (5) Always prompt for a user name and password: This option displays a login prompt dialog each time you try to connect to the database.

-(6) Database poll interval, seconds: New to IBExpert version 2010.03.23, this option allows you to poll a database with a simple query to keep the connection alive.
+(6) Database poll interval, seconds: This option allows you to poll a database with a simple query to keep the connection alive.
 Set the poll interval to 0 (default) to disable polling.

 back to top of page